 Because this particular bonus can be so valuable, it’s important that new cardholders take a look at how you plan to use the card, as well as how much the bonus can be worth to you.

-The types of credit cards that are most likely to offer sign-up bonuses worth 50,000 bonus miles are airline rewards cards, hotel rewards, and credit cards designed to provide travelers with extra value when they use the card.
+The types of credit cards that are most likely to offer up to 50,000 bonus miles are airline rewards cards, hotel rewards, and credit cards designed to provide travelers with extra value when they use the card.

-With such a high-value sign-up bonus, these cards usually charge annual fees as well.
+With such a high-value welcome offer, these cards usually charge annual fees as well.

-The following credit cards currently offer new cardholders a sign-up bonus worth, at least, 50,000 bonus miles or points:
+The following credit cards currently offer new cardholders at least 50,000 bonus miles or points: